-20. A global and diverse workforce, able to cater for the broad set of knowledgeintensive skills and profiles needed by organizations to deliver on their respective mandates, was underlined by many as the most fundamental asset of the United Nations system, the preservation and strengthening of which should be a central priority of the Committee's efforts to assess and adjust the organizations' fit for the new agenda.

-21. The Vice-Chair concluded the discussion acknowledging the variety and richness of the views expressed, and the general consensus towards a vision for a more efficient, coherent and effective United Nations system as a whole, strengthening the linkages and the complementarity of its parts and its accountability for results.

-22. The Committee would emphasize such vision in the elaboration of three main components of its contribution - workforce and skills; effective and efficient operations, including through partnerships and new funding modalities; and, communication and accountability - highlighting transitional measures to be put in place before 1 January 2016, as well as more transformational actions to aim for after that date.
-The scaling up and mainstreaming of the work already undertaken and in line with such vision would also be reflected in the Committee's paper.
+- 20. A global and diverse workforce, able to cater for the broad set of knowledge-intensive skills and profiles needed by organizations to deliver on their respective mandates, was underlined by many as the most fundamental asset of the UN system, the preservation and strengthening of which should be a central priority of HLCM's efforts to assess and adjust the organizations' fit for the new agenda. - 21.
+The HLCM Vice-Chair concluded the discussion acknowledging the variety and richness of the views expressed, and the general consensus towards a vision for a more efficient, coherent and effective UN system as a whole, strengthening the linkages and the complementarity of its parts and its accountability for results. - 22.
+HLCM would emphasise such vision in the elaboration of three main components of its contribution workforce and skills; effective and efficient operations, including through partnerships and new funding modalities; and, communication and accountability highlighting transitional measures to be put in place before 1 January 2016, as well as more transformational actions to aim for after that date.
+The scaling up and mainstreaming of the work already undertaken and in line with such vision would also be reflected in the HLCM's paper.

-(a) Agreed to allow members for some more time to contribute their written input to the draft contribution to the CEB "Fit for purpose" strategy;

-(b) Requested the CEB secretariat to finalize the paper based on the discussion at this session, on the discussion at the joint session of the High-level Committee on Management and the High-level Committee on Programmes on 9 October, and on the written input that would be forthcoming from members of the High-level Committee on Management.
+- 23. Agreed to allow HLCM members for some more time to contribute their written input to the draft HLCM's contribution to the CEB Fit for Purpose strategy. - 24.
+Requested the CEB Secretariat to finalize the paper based on the discussion at this session, on the discussion at the joint HLCM-HLCP session of 9 October, and on the written input that would be forthcoming from HLCM members. - II.
+Outcome of the 79th session of the ICSC Progress and next steps with the ICSC Review of the UN Compensation Package

-IV.
-Outcome of the seventy-ninth session of the International Civil Service Commission session.
-She noted that the review had progressed significantly during recent months, and underlined the importance of continuing coordination between the organizations on this matter.
-In this regard, the Vice-Chair pointed to the latest discussions of the High-level Committee on Management Strategic Group and the Human Resources Network in July 2014, resulting in a statement that had been transmitted to ICSC prior to its seventy-ninth session in Rome.
+- ✓ CEB/2014/HLCM/11 Note by the HR Network on the Review of the UN Compensation Package - ✓ CEB/2014/HLCM/12 Briefing Note on the conclusions of the 79th session of the ICSC - ✓ CEB/2014/HLCM/13 Statement by the HLCM Strategic Group for the 79th session of the ICSC - Summary sheet - 25.
+The HLCM Vice-Chair introduced this agenda item by recalling that HLCM had committed to stay fully engaged in the ICSC Review of the UN compensation package, and in such spirit the Committee had hosted several discussions on this subject, especially at its last session.
+She noted that the Review had progressed significantly during recent months, and underlined the importance of continuing coordination between the organisations on this matter.
+In this regard, the Vice-Chair pointed to the latest discussions of the HLCM Strategic Group and the HR Network in July 2014, resulting in a statement that had been transmitted to ICSC prior to its 79th session in Rome. - 26.
+The Vice-Chair noted that the 79th session of the ICSC had hosted a number of detailed discussions on the Compensation Review, based on the input received from two new Working Group meetings.

-24. The Vice-Chair introduced this agenda item by recalling that the Committee had committed to stay fully engaged in the review by the International Civil Service Commission (ICSC) of the United Nations compensation package, and in such spirit the Committee had hosted several discussions on this subject, especially at its last

-25. The Vice-Chair noted that the seventy-ninth session of ICSC had hosted a number of detailed discussions on the compensation review, based on the input received from two new Working Group meetings.
 A summary of these discussions could be found in document CEB/2014/HLCM/11.
-She put emphasis on the fact that the next couple of months would be critical for the review's progress, and that continued engagement and efforts to develop joint positions of the organizations were important success factors.
+She put emphasis on the fact that the next couple of months would be critical for the Review's progress, and that continued engagement and efforts to develop joint positions of the organisations were important success factors.